alirezarahmani/rag-index/README.md

 👉 **[https://nidly.substack.com](https://nidly.substack.com)**

-Here’s the star of the show for this repo:
+Here's the star of the show for this repo:
-**“RAG Isn’t About Embeddings — It’s About the Index You Chose”** A breakdown of *why* embeddings get too much credit and indexes get too little.
+**“RAG Isn't About Embeddings — It's About the Index You Chose”** A breakdown of *why* embeddings get too much credit and indexes get too little.

 ---